DeadCarl/Abiogenesis/Gameplay/Monsters/Concept Scrapbook.md

 	woman called police to say the man in her house isn't her husband - I killed my husband yesterday

-	"there's a dog in the yard"
-	an abiogenesis story
-	days after the De Kuiper event, reports of a massive, murderous black dog surface that has taken victims near an apartment complex

-	the protagonist eventually finds the lair of an extremely territorial, hungry alien 4 legged beast.

-	shredded cars
-	shed blood and torn bodies
-	disappearing people

-Dog creature
-	an assimilator?
-		stretched out transformation? - with the sinews organs and muscles showing under a frame that's much too large for its mass? like the bear from the movie annihilation

-	Son of Sam type killings
-		appears out of nowhere
-		murders a single person to intimidate locals walks off

-	4 legged sapient?

 harassing people to death/out of a place